 Cons

-Repairs on tongue & groove wood floors can be tricky, considering the floor panels or planks are actually glued together for stability.
-Floating floors do not adhere to the subfloor, but in order to replace or repair a board in the middle of your flooring, the installer will often need to break apart multiple pieces to get access.
+Repairs on tongue & groove wood floors can be tricky, considering the floor panels or planks are glued together for stability.
+Floating floors do not adhere to the subfloor, but to replace or repair a board in the middle of your flooring, the installer will often need to break apart multiple pieces to get access.

-Installing tongue and groove styles also take longer, which can increase the price of this project if you’re hiring a professional installation crew.
+Installing tongue and groove styles also takes longer, which can increase the price of this project if you’re hiring a professional installation crew.
 DIY flooring jobs with T&G wood floors can be successful if you put in the time and effort.

 Looking for a floating floor for your next project?
 Visit our engineered selection.